myles-i/ColloquialSpanishTranslator/README.md

 # Colloquial Spanish Translator
-Translate any phrase to the colloquial (informal) spanish of the indicated country using chat-gpt + prompt engineering
+Translate any phrase to the colloquial (informal) spanish of the indicated country using gpt4 + prompt engineering

 # Requirements:
 OpenAI API Key: A popup will ask you to provide your key.
 This is stored as a cookie in your browser.
 Generate yours here: https://platform.openai.com/api-keys.